Tax Credits

 Arizona's Tax Credit is Still Available

 In Arizona, you can reduce your state taxes and help local kids when you give to BGCAZ.
 On top of federal tax benefits, donors can claim a dollar-for-dollar credit for gifts to Qualifying Charitable Organizations (QCOs) like BGCAZ.
 The limits for this credit change each year.
-For 2025, single filers could reduce their state taxes by $470 when they gave to QCOs, and married couples could claim $938.
-In other words, if you owe $400 in state taxes, you can give $400 to BGCAZ "instead," all the way up to the yearly limits.

 All About Tax Credits